mkraehenmann/rossi-bomberbong/README.md

 - `config_auth.yaml` contains the configuration for the streamlit authenticator
 - `db_manager.py` contains the class that manages the SQLite database
 - `items.db` SQLite database that stores the items
+- `reset_db.py` script to reset the SQLite database
 - `rooms.json` JSON file that stores the ETH location names

 ## Install and compile local model